jaimerocha/franchise-management-api-railway/README-RAILWAY.md

 ## 🌐 Live Demo URL

-The API is deployed and running at: **https://your-app-name.up.railway.app**
+The API is deployed and running at: **https://franchise-management-api-railway-production.up.railway.app**

-*(Note: Replace 'your-app-name' with your actual Railway app URL after deployment)*

 ## ✅ API Endpoints - Technical Test Requirements